mozilla/jira-bugzilla-integration/README.md

 in step 1.
 3. Add an entry for your whiteboard tag (eg. `famous-product`) in the [actions configuration files](config/).
 See [actions documentation](docs/actions.md).
 4. Open a pull-request with your action configuration changes.
-If permissions allow add the label `configuration` to the PR.
 Indicate in the PR if the Jira Automation Bot has already been added to the Jira project.
 5. Once the PR is merged and a release is created, create a bug in bugzilla and add your whiteboard tag to the bug.
 Note that the tag must be enclosed in square brackets (eg. `[famous-project]`).
 6. If a Jira item already exists add it to the `See Also` section of the bug to begin syncing.
 If a Jira item does not